Subscriber OnlyEducation

 The full picture is, unsurprisingly, more complex than fee-paying or non-fee paying, advantaged or disadvantaged, because there are multiple factors and variables that can affect a school’s third-level progression rate.
 Photograph: iStock

-The gap between State schools and fee-charging schools has closed significantly, according to the data revealed in this year’s Irish Times Feeder Schools list.
+The gap between State schools and fee-charging schools has closed significantly in recent years, according to the data revealed in this year’s Irish Times Feeder School list.

-In 2022 five of the 10 schools with the highest third-level progression rate were fee-paying.
-Last year, that fell to three in 10 and, this year, only two are fee-paying.
+In 2022 five of the 10 schools with the highest third level progression rate were fee-paying, while this year three of the 10 schools are fee-paying.

 There is no strong evidence to indicate that students in fee-paying schools get higher Leaving Cert results because their school is fee-paying.
 Instead, research by economists at Maynooth University shows that students in these schools may achieve better results because of their family background and the education level of their parents, particularly their mother.